tetreum/calendar-indicator/readme.md

 # Calendar Indicator

-This indicator shows the most immediate event of your Google Calendar in your Ubuntu top bar.
+This indicator shows the most immediate event of your Google Calendar in your Ubuntu top bar, and includes a link to event's google meet (if detected).

 *Warning*: I hardly code in Python, so refactors are welcome.